Str-iker/steamdeck-tailscale/README.md

   4. Execute Tailscale Client UP on your desktop.
 Upon first run you will be shown a link, copy and paste it into your web browser and authenticate to tailscale.
 The window will automatically close after.

-  5. When you want to disconnect tailscale execute the Tailscale Client Down.

-  6. To kill the service completely, close the service Terminal window
+  5. To kill the service completely, close the service Terminal window

 ## Things to Know
 To get a list of node IPs and their status, execute the Tailscale Client Status icon.